Niel Gow: Later life

-Niel Gow was married twice.
+Gow was married twice.
 His first wife was Margaret Wiseman, and they had five sons and three daughters.
 His sons William, Andrew (1760), Nathaniel (1763), and John (1764) all followed their father as fiddlers and composers of fiddle music; two of the daughters were Margaret (1759) and Grizel (1761).
 The youngest son, Daniel (1765), died in infancy; William died in 1791 at age 40, and Andrew died in 1794 at 34.
-Of Niel's sons, Nathaniel is by far the most well-known and another fine composer of Scottish music, with nearly two hundred tunes to his credit.
+Of Niel's sons, Nathaniel had nearly two hundred tunes to his credit.

 As a widower, Gow married Margaret Urquhart from Perth in 1768, and they went on to share a happy marriage until she died in 1805, which prompted his composition of one of his most famous tunes: "Niel Gow's Lament for the Death of his Second Wife".

-Gow died at Inver on 1 March 1807, aged 80.
+Gow died at Inver on 1 March 1807, aged 79 or 80.

 Following on from the efforts of the fund-raising campaign, a memorial statue of Gow was commissioned with David Annand as sculptor.
 It was finally erected and unveiled in December 2020.

-The 20th Century English composer David Gow is a descendent.
+The 20th-century English composer David Gow is a descendant of Gow.
 He commemorated the connection in his Six Diversions on an Ancestral Theme.